Rawwest Nigga Alive

 Rawwest Nigga Alive (edited version titled Rawwest Alive) is a mixtape by American rapper Tyga.
 It was released on January 16, 2016, by his independently owned record label Last Kings Records.
-The mixtape features guest appearances from Chris Brown, Nas, T.I. and Goapele.
+The mixtape features guest appearances from Chris Brown, 2 Chainz, Rick Ross and Goapele.
 Preceding the mixtape's release were three singles: "Dope'd Up", "Happy Birthday", and "Baller Alert" featuring Rick Ross and 2 Chainz.

 The project was later renamed Rawwest Alive and released on iTunes on January 16, 2016.
-On January 19, 2016, Tyga released the music video for "I $mile, I Cry"..
+On January 19, 2016, Tyga released the music video for "I $mile, I Cry".
 On March 22, 2016, Tyga released the music video for "$ervin Dat Raww" crediting Maria Skobeleva as director.